 Liverpool is the modern face of multicultural Australia.
 We are proudly one of the most culturally diverse cities in NSW with around 40% of people born overseas and half the population speaking a language other than English at home.
-We have high levels of refugee and migrant settlement, which Council has been vocal in supporting, so our diversity is growing.
+We have high levels of refugee and migrant settlement, so our diversity is growing.
 We also have a significant Aboriginal community, and celebrate the original inhabitants - the Darug and Dharawal people.